 [Maharishi Interview in International Times (London), December 15th - December 28th, 1967]

 Acem functions and presents itself much in line with Maharishi's design from the early phases of the TM movement.
-But it seems to ignore that it is the spiritual and not religious that holds the key term for inner development.
+But it may ignore that it is the spiritual realm that possesses the keys to inner development.
 Abraham Maslow shows how spiritual sides to life are of a higher order than physical and psychological sides.
 Simply put: In Acem's self-presentation they seem to cut off the upper part of a pyramid.
 Study the figure and conclude as best you can.

 Maharishi holds that Atman, the consciousness may be perceived by refinements that meditation brings beyond classifications in turiya (often translated as transcendence), and further developments of it.